 Making seasonal decor is one of my favorite holiday things to do.
 I’ve also realized that if you make something a seasonal theme, it has a bit of a longer shelf life than a strictly holiday item, so I decided to make a winter ice skating pillow to keep out all winter long!
 I love ice skating no matter what the season is, but there’s totally something magical about skating outside with Christmas lights twinkling about, so it feels very holiday-inspired too!

--small piece of (or whatever color you want, upholstery fabric tends to be thicker which is better for this DIY)
+-small piece of pink velvet upholstery fabric (or whatever color you want, upholstery fabric tends to be thicker which is better for this DIY)

 -small pieces of white and grey felt